Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | -----------
 ShipmentType | enum | Type of shipment.
-Value: `Normal` for shipments from warehouse to customer, `Reverse` for shipments customer to warehouse
+Value: `Normal` for shipments from warehouse to customer, `Reverse` for shipments from customer to warehouse
-ReceivedBy | string | Customer who received the shipment ServiceProvider | string | Name of the logistic provider CollectableAmount | int | Amount to the collected from the receiver (used for COD orders)
+ReceivedBy | string | Customer who received the shipment ServiceProvider | string | Name of the logistic provider CollectableAmount | int | Amount to be collected from the receiver (used for COD orders)